DataDog/hiring-engineers/answers.md

 ### - Bonus question: What is the difference between a timeboard and a screenboard?

- | Timeboard | Screenboard
+-|Timeboard|Screenboard
 -|-----------|------------
-Temporality | Graphs are in sync and scoped to the same time. | Graphs can have different time frame.
+Temporality|Graphs are in sync and scoped to the same time.|Graphs can have different time frame.
-Layout | Graphs in timeboard are aligned to grid. | Graphs is resizable and can be dragged and dropped at any preferred position.
+Layout| Graphs in timeboard are aligned to grid.|Graphs is resizable and can be dragged and dropped at any preferred position.
-Method to share | Graphs can be shared individually. | Screenboard can be shared as a whole live.
+Method to share|Graphs can be shared individually.|Screenboard can be shared as a whole live.
 The access is read-only.
-Advantages | It is appropriate for troubleshooting and correlation. | An ideal board to show the status of metrics and share with others.
+Advantages|It is appropriate for troubleshooting and correlation.|An ideal board to show the status of metrics and share with others.

- - Timeboard:
-  *Temporality*: timeboard graphs are in sync and scoped to the same time.
-  *Layout*: graphs in timeboard are aligned to grid.
-  *Method to share*: graphs can be shared individually.
-  *Advantages*: it is appropriate for troubleshooting and correlation.
-- Screenboard:
-  Temporality: screenboard graphs can have different time frame.
-  Layout: graphs is resizable and can be dragged and dropped at any preferred position.
-  Method to share: screenboard can be shared as a whole live.
-The access is read-only.
-  Advantages: an ideal board to show the status of metrics and share with others.

 ## Step 2: Take a snapshot of your test.support.random graph and draw a box around a section that shows it going above 0.90.
 Make sure this snapshot is sent to your email by using the @notification.

 Enlarge the graphs and annotate the test.support.random graph by clicking the icon on the top right corner.

 ![annotate](./screenshots/annotate.png)

-The draw a box that contains values over 0.9.
+Draw a box that contains values over 0.9.
 In the message box, use `@longmisc@gmail.com` to email the figure with drawing and the notes to the email address `longmisc@gmail.com`.

 ![notification](./screenshots/notification.png)